rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Theory of operation

 `Caller` will initialize closed captions `HAL` interface with the callback functions, decoder index and video decoder handle.
-The value of decoder index will be zero always, and this value will be passed back in the ccDataCallback() and ccDecodeCallBack() functions. `HAL` will deliver closed caption data packets via the registered callbacks aligned with the corresponding video frame.
-The `HAL` can read data directly from the driver or by registering a call back function based on the platform `API` support.
+The value of decoder index will be zero always, and this value will be passed back in the ccDataCallback() and ccDecodeCallBack() functions. `HAL` will deliver closed caption data packets via the registered callbacks aligned with the corresponding video frame.The `HAL` can read data directly from the driver or by registering a call back function based on the platform `API` support.
 As per the spec, closed caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` must check `process_cc_data_flag` bit as per CEA-708 spec and must ignore the packets with this flag set to 0.
 The `HAL` must parse the `cc_valid` bit as per [CEA-708 spec](#references) and only the packets with `cc_valid` set to 1 must be sent to the `caller`.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.